Dejana Sekulic, violin. Darmstadt Summer Courses ‘Open Space’, Germany. July 18, 2018. “the green is where”

-At the moment, I’m finishing a new quartet (bass clarinet, trombone, piano, and contrabass) for ELISION, which is scheduled for a premiere in Taiwan in May 2019 and shares its title with a collection of six overpainted photographs by Gerhard Richter, Self-Portrait, Three Times, Standing (15.3.1991–20.3.1991).
+At the moment, I’m finishing a new quartet (tenor saxophone, trombone, piano, and contrabass) for ELISION, which is scheduled for a premiere in Taiwan in May 2019 and shares its title with a collection of six overpainted photographs by Gerhard Richter, Self-Portrait, Three Times, Standing (15.3.1991–20.3.1991).

-And in September I also have the first development session in Cologne for a new work for Musikfabrik (tentatively scheduled for a late 2020 premiere) titled A way of making ghosts, based on this amazing self portrait, also by Richter.
+And in September I also have the first development session in Cologne for a new work for Musikfabrik (tentatively scheduled for a mid-2020 premiere, for alto flute, English horn, contrabass clarinet, and cello) titled A way of making ghosts, based on this amazing self portrait, also by Richter.

 The two works are, in a sense, companion pieces.
 The two self portraits—as with much of Richter’s work—raise fascinating questions about the relationship between abstraction and representation.